-However, as the growing mass of fallen leaves in my backyard makes it clear that it’s not June, we’re not going to talk about that Battle of Kosovo today.
+However, as the chilly temperature outside makes it clear that it’s not June, we’re not going to talk about that Battle of Kosovo today.
 Instead we’re talking about the Second Battle of Kosovo, which helped to re-establish Ottoman control over the Balkans and also highlights the Ottoman army’s ability to learn from its enemies, in this case the Hungarian army.
 Yes, that’s right.
 One of the things you don’t always learn in history class (at least I never did) is that Hungary was a serious military power back in the day.

-For the Christians, this created both a risk (that the young new sultan might scrap the treaty in order to show his mettle to his skeptical army) and an opportunity (in that the Ottomans were suddenly being led by a child and might be really vulnerable to a serious offensive).
-So, a whole bunch of Christian kingdoms (so many that it’s sometimes referred to as a Crusade) including Poland, Hungary, the Holy Roman Empire, Prussia, Croatia, Bohemia, Lithuania, and what was left of Serbia, got together and, led by Hunyadi and King Władysław III of Poland, decided to scrap the treaty themselves and attack the Ottomans.
+For the Christians, Murad’s retirement created both a risk (that the young new sultan might scrap the treaty in order to show his mettle to his skeptical army) and an opportunity (in that the Ottomans were suddenly being led by a child and might be really vulnerable to a serious offensive).
+So, a whole bunch of Christian kingdoms (so many that it’s sometimes referred to as a Crusade)–including Poland, Hungary, the Holy Roman Empire, Prussia, Croatia, Bohemia, Lithuania, and what was left of Serbia–got together and, led by Hunyadi and King Władysław III of Poland, decided to scrap the treaty themselves and attack the Ottomans.

 The 1448 Battle of Kosovo was Varna’s rematch.
 Hunyadi raised another army, though this time without all of his former Crusading allies.
 He did have some additional forces from nearby Wallachia, the home of the legendary Vlad Dracula (who at this point was not long removed from having been a hostage at the Ottoman court and was still the sultan’s vassal).
 Wallachia was ruled at that time by Hunyadi’s (then-)pal Vladislav II (d.
 1456).
 Together those forces crossed the Danube into Serbia in September 1448.
 Hunyadi’s first order of business was dealing with Đurađ Branković (d.
-1456, which was apparently a big year for royal deaths in eastern Europe), who ruled the rump Despotate of Serbia (the successor to the kingdom that had been destroyed in 1389).
+1456, which was apparently a big year for royal deaths in eastern Europe), who ruled the Despotate of Serbia (the successor to the kingdom that had been destroyed in 1389).